How to Become an Applied Behavior Analyst in Louisiana

 Step 4.
 Pass the Louisiana Jurisprudence Examination

-Act 351 requires that all LBAs applying for licensure, and SCABAs applying for certification, take and pass a jurisprudence exam issued by LBAB.
+Act 351 requires that all LBAs applying for licensure, and SCaBAs applying for certification, take and pass a jurisprudence exam issued by LBAB.

 The jurisprudence exam covers all applicable laws and regulations, including Act 351 itself, and additional regulations issued directly by LBAB, which apply to behavior analysts practicing in Louisiana.